epigraphy-info/epigraphy-info/working_groups/ontologies_wg.md

 <span class="c0"></span>

 <span>The Object is the only entity which can be possibly represented by an image or drawing (an abstraction of a text cannot be), and remains true also for objects which are drawings and sketches from field notes, for example.
-The images are linked with a standard CRM property and defined as in the following section (</span><span class="c12">[Images](#h.1mkfhqbc4ss6)</span><span>).</span>
+The images are linked with a standard CRM Property and defined as in the following section (</span><span class="c12">[Images](#h.1mkfhqbc4ss6)</span><span>).</span>
 ### <span>Facsimiles</span><span>/Surrogates</span>
 <span style="overflow-x: hidden; overflow-y: hidden; display: inline-block; margin-top: 0px; margin-right: 0px; margin-bottom: 0px; margin-left: 0px; border-top-color: rgb(0, 0, 0); border-top-style: solid; border-top-width: 0px; border-right-color: rgb(0, 0, 0); border-right-style: solid; border-right-width: 0px; border-bottom-color: rgb(0, 0, 0); border-bottom-style: solid; border-bottom-width: 0px; border-left-color: rgb(0, 0, 0); border-left-style: solid; border-left-width: 0px; width: 503.22px; height: 229.07px;"><img src='{{site.baseurl}}/assets/images/image13.png' style="width:100%;" alt="Object
  Object